All about newborn poo

 8 minutes

-Breastmilk is considered a natural laxative (breastfed babies can poop at every feed for the first few weeks)!
-Thankfully, this 'in and out' phase doesn't last very long, and they might not poop for several days after the 6-week mark.
+Breast milk is considered a natural laxative, so breastfed babies may poop after every feed during their first few weeks.
+Thankfully, this "in-and-out" phase doesn’t last very long, and they might not poop for several days after the six-week mark.
+Formula-fed newborn babies, on the other hand, can poop up to five times a day.
+This reduces to as little as once a day after a few months.

-The stages of newborn poop
+Types of newborn poop

 Meconium: Within 48 hours